GM, Korean union reach tentative agreement on wages, workers

-SEOUL, South Korea (AP) — General Motors says it has reached a tentative agreement with its South Korean labor union to a set of measures to cut costs and allocate new car models to existing GM Korea factories.
+SEOUL, South Korea (AP) — General Motors said Monday that it has reached a tentative agreement with its South Korean labor union on measures to cut costs and allocate new car models to GM Korea factories.

-The agreement Monday between GM and its union steers the American carmaker away from filing for bankruptcy protection for its loss-making Korean unit and paves the way to gain support from the Korea Development Bank, which holds a 17 percent stake in GM Korea.
+The agreement between GM and its union steers the American carmaker away from filing for bankruptcy protection for its loss-making Korean unit.
+It also paves the way for support from the Korea Development Bank, which holds a 17 percent stake in GM Korea.

-The agreement reached by GM and its union after 14 rounds of negotiations calls for freezing wages this year.
-GM will allocate production of new models of sport-utility vehicles to local factories to stabilize their operations.

-GM announced in February that it plans to close one of four Korean factories in Gunsan for restructuring.

 Most Read Business Stories